The largest Lego structures in the world, built brick by brick.

 A 1:50 scale of Germany’s Allianz soccer arena would be impressive enough as it is, but the stats behind this one are staggering.

 Weighing in at 1.5 tons, the Lego Allianz Arena was constructed in a 5 month period over the course of 4,209 work hours.
 In addition to the 1.3 million Lego bricks used in the creation of the model, 30,000 Lego figures make up the players and spectators lining the stadium.
-With 5,000 LED lights mimicking the lights of the real stadium, this model shows how lifelike Lego blocks can be!
+With 5,000 LED lights mimicking the lights of the real stadium, this model shows how lifelike Lego blocks can be.

 Not to be outdone by their fans, Lego employees made sure to show their skills atop the Lego store in Minnesota’s Mall of America.

-Sporting a clear Gundam Wing influence, the Herobot 9000 stands at 38 feet tall and is made of over 2.8 million bricks.
+Sporting a clear Gundam influence, the Herobot 9000 stands at 38 feet tall and is made of over 2.8 million bricks.
 Being that it weighs 6 tons, it’s almost hard to believe that it isn’t a functional robot.

 With the incredible feats that Lego fans have achieved, the dream of building an actual Lego house was not a matter of if, but when.

 This is no scaled down model: the X-Wing Fighter is a true 1:1 recreation of the ship used in the movies.
 The design is based on the official 560 piece Lego X-Wing set, but to say this full sized version is much bigger is an understatement.
 Containing over 5.3 million Lego blocks, the ship weighs in at an astronomical 23 tons and even features glowing engines that make their iconic sounds from the movies.
-It’s one thing to break records in terms of size and scope, but when you have a creation that is 2 million Lego blocks larger than an actual house, it’s hard to imagine anything challenging the X-Wing’s place as the largest Lego sculpture ever made.
+It’s one thing to break records in terms of size and scope, but when you have a creation that is 2 million Lego blocks larger than an actual house, it’s hard to imagine anything challenging the X-Wing’s place as one of the largest Lego structures ever made.